-Understandably, many patients worry that if they have a lot of low back pain when they are only 35 years old, the pain will become much worse and they may be in a wheelchair by the time they are in their sixties.
+Understandably, many patients worry that if they have a lot of low back pain when they are in their thirties or forties, the pain will become much worse as they age.

 However, many pain management and rehabilitative options are available for degenerative disc disease.
 If patients can find a way to manage their back pain and maintain their function, the prognosis is quite favorable.

 The long-term progression of disc degeneration involves the inflammatory proteins within the disc space.
 These proteins eventually burn out, causing the disc to become stiffer and the pain-generating micro-motions to decrease.

 The degenerative process of the spinal disc may start gradually or suddenly, but progresses over 2 to 3 decades from severe and at times even disabling bouts of pain to a state in which the spine is restabilized and the pain is diminished.